Kuboczoch/eudoxia0.github.io/_posts/2019-07-24-unbundle-concepts.md

 tags: [plt]
 ---

+>"Functional Programming" is great today precisely because it does not mean the
+>same as it did in 1990 when it thoroughly sucked.
+Since then it adopted the one
+>good thing about the "Object-Oriented Programming" hoax that really mattered:
+>ad hoc polymorphism — through Type Classes. ([Tweet](https://twitter.com/Ngnghm/status/936677074517090304))
+>
+>OOP was a horrible package deal of good and bad concepts shoved together at
+>random.
+Please "unlearn" by unbundling the concepts, not by throwing away the
+>good ones with the bad ones.
+For instance, Haskell has great compile-time ad
+>hoc polymorphism with Type Classes, thank you. ([Tweet](https://twitter.com/Ngnghm/status/932726785636257792))
+>
+>— François-René Rideau

-[Fare argues][fare] that Haskell became the most successful functional programming language because it has type classes, which are integral to the language, and underlie the machinery of monads and effectful code in the language.
+Fare argues above that Haskeel succeeded because it has type classes, which are integral to the language, and underlie the machinery of monads and effectful code in the language.

 Whence type classes?
 From object-oriented languages.
 Wadler, in the 1988 [paper][wadler] that introduced the term: